-The Department of Art offers the Master of Arts degree in studio art, which includes studies in two-dimensional arts such as painting and drawing, and the three-dimensional arts including sculptures and ceramics.
-There is no graduate degree in the areas of applied design such as graphic design or interior design.
+The Department of Art offers the Master of Arts degree in studio art, which includes studies in two-dimensional arts such as painting and drawing, and the three-dimensional arts including sculptures and ceramics, and a thesis.
+There is no M.A. degree in the areas of applied design such as graphic design or interior design.